Why the Convoy Global PR Group continues to thrive

 The importance of local specialists

-Across all territories, more clients are requesting multi-region PR and marketing campaigns – these require a careful blend of both consistency and localisation.
+Across all territories, more clients are requesting multi-region PR and marketing campaigns – these require a careful blend of both consistency and localization.
 What works in one geography may fall completely flat in another.
 For example, while LinkedIn is the b2b social network of choice in the UK and North America, in Israel Facebook is routinely used for business purposes.
 Similarly, communicating with journalists via WhatsApp is ubiquitous across Africa, whereas many European journalists find this intrusive.

 The value of Convoy